-This problem can in principle be dealt with using large-scale many-ion simulations, but at present there are various complications in the reported methods and output.
-In 2020 a new theoretical approach was developed based on the idea that for an ion its most nearby counterion is in a region around it that depends on the salt concentration: the higher the salt concentration, the closer by will be the first counterion (or multiple counterions for an asymmetric salt)~\cite{Biesheuvel_2020}.
-So there is a volume around an ion in which the first counterion is found, and beyond that region the charge-neutral `outside' solution starts.
-The size of the region where anion and cation interact (in which they are their nearest countercharge) is a function of the distance between ions in solution when all of them are at a maximum distance from one another.
-And this distance goes down when we have a higher salt concentration.
-A calculation can be made evaluating every possible separation of an anion and cation within this region.
-We analyse the probability of each possible separation of ions within this region, and the Coulombic energy relating to each separation.
-After appropriate averaging, the Coulombic energy is found of this anion-cation pair, and this can be recalculated to a contribution to the chemical potential of the ions.
-We will use here the common notation for this contribution to the chemical potential, which is $\ln \gamma_\pm$, where $\gamma_\pm$ is the activity coefficient of the ion, with index $\pm$ implying that a mean (average) value is considered.
-An analytical solution is found that is highly accurate, given by
+To describe these forces, in 2020 a new theoretical approach was developed based on the idea that for an ion its most nearby counterion is the most important, and it is in a region around it.
+The size of this region depends on the salt concentration: the higher the salt concentration, the closer by will be the first counterion~\cite{Biesheuvel_2020,Conway_1970}.
+A calculation can be made evaluating for every possible separation of an anion and cation that are nearest-neighbours, the probability of that separation and the Coulombic energy.
+The average Coulombic energy of this anion-cation pair is then calculated, and based on that the contribution to the chemical potential of the ions determined.
+We will use here the common notation for this contribution to the chemical potential, $\ln \gamma_\pm$, where $\gamma_\pm$ is the activity coefficient of the ion, with index $\pm$ implying that a mean (average) value is considered.
+For a 1:1 salt, the final result is the extended Bjerrum equation, given by